-Deborah Lee Rose is the award-winning, internationally published author of Scientists Get Dressed and Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, both published by Persnickety Press.
+Deborah Lee Rose is the award-winning, internationally published author of Scientists Get Dressed, Astronauts Zoom!, Swoop and Soar: How Science Rescued Two Osprey Orphans and Found Them a New Family in the Wild, and Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, all published by Persnickety Press.
 Beauty and the Beak won the AAAS/Subaru SB&F Prize for Excellence in Science Books, the Bank Street College Cook Prize for Best STEM Picture Book, and the California Reading Association Eureka!
 Gold Award for Nonfiction.

 Persnickety Press Titles: